-- Breaches of academic progress: Before a suspension or cancellation is initiated, AHSI will send the student two warning letters (at 10 business days apart), after which AHSI will send the student an ITR (Intention to report) and give the student 20 business days to appeal.
-If the student choses to not respond to the letters, emails or calls from AHSI for the entire duration of the 20 business days from the day AHSI sent the ITR, this stands for the student's acceptance of AHSI's decision to cancel the CoE, the student's choice not to appeal the decision and the student's choice not to appeal the result of the possible Internal AHSI appeal and the do not appeal to the external body, the Commonwealth Ombudsman.
-After the expiry of the 20 business days period without having any response from the student, AHSI will cancel the CoE in PRISMS for the reasons stated in the previous warning letters and ITR. - Breaches of academic progress: If the student choses to contact AHSI to reverse its decision, the student will meet with AHSI academic staff within the 20 business days; if the decision to cancel the CoE is upheld by AHSI, the student has the opportunity to appeal it by writing to the CEO/PEO.
+- Breaches of academic progress: If the student choses to contact AHSI to reverse its decision, the student will meet with AHSI academic staff within the 20 business days; if the decision to cancel the CoE is upheld by AHSI, the student has the opportunity to appeal it by writing to the CEO/PEO.
 If the decision is upheld by the CEO/PEO, the student must inform AHSI if he/she wishes to appeal externally.
 In such cases, the final cancellation of the CoE will not occur until the external appeal has been concluded and finalised.
 The student must inform AHSI of this external appeal. - Non-payment of fees will attract the same cancellation process by AHSI, however the external appeal stage is no longer required and AHSI may proceed with the CoE cancellation following the student's lack of action after two (2) consecutive warning letters, sent at an interval of ten (10) business days, followed by the ITR and twenty (20) business days after the ITR passed.

-AHSI manages the enrolment of overseas students and maintain up to date enrolment information in RTOManager, the Student management system.
+AHSI manages the enrolment of overseas students and maintain up to date enrolment information in its Student management system.